Alma feminina

 In 1920 editorial responsibility was taken over by the Council’s founder and president, Adelaide Cabete, who held the position from 1920 until August 1929.
 Cabete then went to Angola, and Elina Guimarães took over for a year, followed by Noémia Neto Ferreira.
 From May 1934 until the end of 1946 the director and editor was Sara Beirão.
 Publication was always irregular due to the financial problems of the association.
 At one extreme it would appear monthly in some years, at the other, half-yearly.
 In 1937, the bulletin was not published at all.
 This was likely due to the disruption to the Council caused by the death of its driving force, Adelaide Cabete and the absence of Sara Beirão in Brazil for eight months.
 However, there were also political divisions within the association, with some members supporting the Estado Novo.

 Many of its articles were dedicated to Portuguese feminists such as Adelaide Cabete, Ana de Castro Osório, and Elina Guimarães as well as those from outside Portugal, such as Avril de Sainte-Croix, Jane Addams, and Simone de Beauvoir.
 As well as offering a medium for the promotion and development of feminist discourse, Alma Feminina also provided an outlet for creative writing by women.
 Two editions included a list of female-authored works, entitled Biblioteca Feminina (1923) and Biblioteca Feminista (1925).
-The emphasis on creative writing would have reflected the interests of several of the Council’s members.
-Sara Beirão was a well-known writer, while Maria Lamas, the president from 1945–47, was a poet and writer who in 1947 organised an exhibition of books written by women, which brought together three thousand books by 1400 women authors from thirty countries.
+The emphasis on creative writing would have reflected the interests of several of the Council's members.
+Sara Beirão was a well-known writer, as was Branca de Gonta Colaço, while Maria Lamas, the president from 1945–47, was a poet and writer who in 1947 organised an exhibition of books written by women, which brought together three thousand books by 1400 women authors from thirty countries.
 Another contributing author was the Portuguese author of Irish descent, Maria O'Neill.